asudler/capstone/naming.md

+All directory and filenames should be entirely lowercase unless there is an intuitive reason otherwise.
+Directories that consist of several words should use a hyphen to separate the words.
+Filenames should use underscores to separate words.
+Files which a program will read in and are not be removed by ``make clean`` should follow the naming convention ``in.<descriptive_name>.<extension>``.
+Similarly, files which a program will create should be named ``out.<descriptive_name>.extension``.
+My preferred extensions are
+- ``.cc`` for C++ source files,
+- ``.h`` for C++ header files,
+- ``.csv`` for comma-separated C++ io datafiles (default),
+- ``.dat`` for all other C++ io datafiles,
+- ``.png`` for image files (use other extensions where appropriate),
+- ``.gp`` for gnuplot plotting files.

-The naming conventions for this project are adopted from the Boost style which closely matches the C++ standard library.
+The naming conventions for code in this project are adopted from the Boost style which closely matches the C++ standard library.
 Right now, the naming conventions are directly copied from [a stack overflow answer](https://stackoverflow.com/questions/3706379/what-is-a-good-naming-convention-for-vars-methods-etc-in-c), but I will update this guide as needed.

 ```
 #ifndef NAMESPACE_NAMES_THEN_PRIMARY_CLASS_OR_FUNCTION_THEN_HPP